Theodo-UK/nestjs-admin/docs/admin-module.md

 # Instantiating the AdminModule

-The AdminModule is an instance of an administration interface. `nestjs-admin` exposes a `DefaultAdminModule`, but you can create your own if you need customizability thanks to the `AdminModuleFactory`.
+The AdminModule is an instance of an administration interface. `nestjs-admin` exposes a `CoreAdminModule`, but you can create your own if you need customizability thanks to the `CoreAdminModuleFactory`.

 ## Create your own AdminModule